quanal/Captain-Commando/docs/status.md

 Input = Please go to the park.

-Step 1: The sentence is split and the POS Tags are added to each word.
+<h4>Step 1: The sentence is split and the POS Tags are added to each word.</h4>

 <img src="http://farm5.staticflickr.com/4226/34571265890_c80281eda1_b.jpg">